Octanitrocuban/Earthquake-location/README.md

 The computation time for one use is less than 0.5 second.

 ### Explanations:
 For this method, it first create a random earthquake model, with (x, y and z) position and the time difference between its emission time and receving time at the reference station.
+It compute the root mean square error (rmse) between the predicted arrival time and the observed arrival time at the stations.
+It then test each parameters to see if by modifing it by a $\delta$ value it decrease the rmse and if it is the case, keep the modification.

 ### Plots:
 Here are examples and statistics of descent_gradient function: I have made the function runs from 5 000 random initialization (minimum to maximum x and y stations position's, z=-500, and t=-0.5) for a same earthquake.
 As we can see on the first plot, all models reach a small value of RMSE.
 The third plot shows that the convergence is mostly a success with a distance between the model and the prediction lower than 15 meters.